13 Transportation

 • Plot the desire lines that are both less than 5 km in length and along which more than 50% of trips are made by car.

 E2.
-What additional length of cycleways would result if all the routes presented in the last Figure, on sections beyond 100 m from existing cycleways, were constructed?
+What additional length of cycleways would be built if all the sections beyond 100 m from existing cycleways in Figure 13.8, were constructed?

 E3.
 What proportion of trips represented in the desire_lines are accounted for in the routes_short_scenario object?